-Excluding Seaman and Larsen, the group appears to have all been proficient skiers - active in club competitions during the late 1920s and early 1930s.16 Sodersteen had recently gained fame as the lead architect and designer of the Australian War Memorial, which had just commenced construction in Canberra.17
+Excluding Seaman and Larsen, the group appears to have all been proficient skiers - active in club competitions during the late 1920s and early 1930s.17 Sodersteen had recently gained fame as the lead architect and designer of the Australian War Memorial, which had commenced construction in Canberra.18

-Sodersteen described the fateful events of that day "We left camp after breakfast . . . all of us deciding to take it easy.
+Sodersteen described the fateful events of that day: "We left camp after breakfast ... all of us deciding to take it easy.
 Hayes and Seaman were about 400 yards ahead, when near Charlotte Pass, the four in our party sat down and had a few oranges" in front of the Red Hut.
 After a few moments, up at the Pass "we saw Hayes and Seaman waving their arms about, evidently for us to go on.
 We started towards them, and when we reached the top of the hill, found that they [appeared to have] skied down from Charlotte towards the Snowy Valley.
-Their tracks on the hard ice were very indistinct."18 It was about 10:30am.19 The main party were puzzled at how quickly Seamen and Hayes had disappeared from sight, but believed they may have opted to try a route toward Mt Kosciuszko that followed the Snowy River low down on its southern bank, which was partly concealed from their view.
-The weather had been fine and warm all of the preceding week, leaving the snow thin and like sheet ice on the west facing slope with boulders protruding everywhere.
-After a while the main party found itself following numerous frozen tracks left by previous parties skiing to the summit.20
+Their tracks on the hard ice were very indistinct."19 It was about 10:30am.20 The main party were puzzled at how quickly Seamen and Hayes had disappeared from sight, but believed they may have opted to try a route toward Mt Kosciuszko that followed the Snowy River low down on its southern bank, which was concealed from their view.
+The weather had been fine and warm all of the preceding week, leaving the snow thin and like sheet ice with boulders protruding everywhere.
+After a while the main party found itself following numerous frozen tracks left by previous parties skiing to the summit.21

 "We took a middle course between the road and the Snowy Valley, and kept a lookout for them ahead.
 At one time we saw two figures and made towards them, only to discover that they were two perpendicular rocks.
 We reached Mt Etheridge, just this side of Mt.
 Kosciusko, when the wind began to rise and cloud came down on us.
 I was some 300 yards up the mountain side at the time, when I slipped and, rolled over and over for nearly 75 feet, when my skis jammed on a mound of ice.
-I was thoroughly shaken, but luckily suffered no serious injury."21 It was now about 1pm.
-If Seamen and Hayes had taken a lower route along the River, then they were expected to have re-emerged into view ahead of the main party by now.
-Instead it was believed they must have swung around below Charlottes Pass to follow the river downstream toward Spencers Creek, and returned to Betts for lunch.
-No further consideration was given to them.
+I was thoroughly shaken, but luckily